 Kirsty Jeffrey - competed in the Formula Palmer Audi Autumn series in 2006.
 She was 23rd overall.
 Previously, that year, she had been one of the leading drivers in the all-female Formula Woman championship, in a Caterham.
 She was scheduled to race in Caterhams in 2007, but did not appear on the start lists.

 Bryony King – had her debut season in senior motorsport in 2016, racing in Formula Jedi in the UK.
 Her best result was a fourth.
 Throughout the season, she improved her finishes, and she was sixth in the championship.
+Switching to tin-tops, she raced in the second half of the 2017 Mini Challenge, and was twelfth in the Cooper Pro class.
 Before beginning her single-seater career, she raced karts from 2010 to 2015, and performed well, despite receiving some injuries in the course of racing.
 She is supported by the MSA Academy and coached by Alice Powell.

 Sarah Playfair - has been competing in Formula Ford since 2003, first in Scotland, where she won races in 2004, then in the UK championship.
 Her first full season in the UK championship was 2007, and she was seventh overall, driving for the Jamun team.
 Her best race result was fifth.
 Previously, she had undertaken some part-seasons in the Scholarship class, combined with some more Scottish Championship drives.
 She won the last-ever Scottish Zetec race in 2005.
 Her activities in 2008 were restricted to charity karting events with all-female teams, although she did test a single-seater in Australia.